 When you start your journey of living sustainably.
-It can feel overwhelming, we are here to help make that journey easy.
+It can feel overwhelming when you hear the term Zero Waste living, we are here to help make that journey easy.
 Our advice is to start small.
 When you need to replace something, whether it be a deodorant, your shampoo or a roll of clingfilm, make a pledge to replace it with something natural and plastic free.
 And I promise you, by switching to these products, you will not only be making a positive difference to this pale blue dot we call home, you will be giving your home & your body the love it deserves.
 Here’s our rundown of some of the easiest switches you can make:

 1).
 Go natural with plastic-free skincare

 One of my biggest fears when looking for natural, plastic-free products was changing my skincare routine.
 I know many of you reading this will agree that it takes many years to find the right products for your skin.
 But after waving a tearful farewell to our tried-and-trusted skincare friends, both Colette and I have found that our skin is so much healthier and more balanced since we began using no-nasty products on it.

 Natural products are concentrated goodness without parabens or synthetic chemicals.
 Our favourite UK companies which tick every box when it comes to being natural, vegan-friendly, cruelty-free and plastic-free are White Rabbit, Heavenly Organics, UpCircle Beauty, Purity Skincare, Vemel and Wild Sage & Co.
 Favourite product ever – White Rabbit’s Comfort Cleansing Balm with Eucalyptus, Rosemary and Lavender Essential Oils.
 It smells delicious, leaves your skin clean and moisturised, plus it comes in gorgeous bamboo packaging.
 What’s not to love.